stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 11. Variants were annotated using [VEP v100][vep] and the `--everything` flag.
 12. VCFs were bgzipped and tabixed and validated using [VCFtools' `vcf-validator`][validator].

+For more detailed information on steps 1-4, see the [Clinical Pilot paper][clinical-pilot] where they are described in depth.

+*Please note the variants in these files were not called from the HG38 BAMs available elsewhere on St. Jude Cloud, but are the results of a separate HG19 pipeline.*

 #### Variant Validation Status

 When variants are assessed by analysts, they make a determination about how confident they are that the variant is correctly called and present only in the tumor sample.
 This is a wholistic determination using read counts for all sequencing types available, along with computationally derived statistics created by our post-processing pipeline.
 Potential pathogenicity is not included in this evaluation.